 During your photo shoot, take a few test shots of your subject.
-Zoom in and notice if there are any unusual colours or distortions in the details.
-If you see colours that shouldn’t be there (purples, greens, or yellows), then you have a moire photography problem.
+Zoom in and notice if there are any unusual colors or distortions in the details.
+If you see colors that shouldn’t be there (purples, greens, or yellows), then you have a moire photography problem.

 You have two solutions in this case.
 You can either take photos of something else (change outfits, move to another location, etc.) or try a few anti-moiré photography tricks.